You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #7: The grass isn’t greener — it’s just different

 Every job is hard in its own way.
-Teaching has challenges, yes — but it also has meaning and impact you won’t find everywhere.
+Teaching has its challenges, absolutely—but it also has meaning and impact you won’t find everywhere else.

 🎁 Gift #8: Personal growth fuels professional growth

-If you’re not on your A-game, teaching feels harder.
+If you’re not on your A-game, teaching feels harder—plain and simple.

 🎁 Gift #9: Talk to your students like people